 The Airmen's Stories - S/Ldr.
 M V Blake

-On 10th April 1940 he was posted to 10 FTS Ternhill as an instructor but on 11th August he went to 6 OTU Sutton Bridge for a refresher course.
-He took temporary command of 238 Squadron at St. Eval on the 16th when the CO, S/Ldr.
-HA Fenton, was hospitalised after being shot down on 8th August.
+On 10th April 1940 he was posted to 10 FTS Ternhill as an instructor, but on 11th August he went to 6 OTU Sutton Bridge for a refresher course and took temporary command of 238 Squadron at St. Eval on the 16th as a Flight Lieutenant, when the CO, S/Ldr.
+HA Fenton was hospitalised after being shot down on 8th August.

 Blake shared a Me110 on 11th March 1941, destroyed a Ju88 on 8th May and a Me109 four days later.

 On 10th July 234 escorted Blenheims to attack shipping at Cherbourg.
 After shooting down two Me109s and probably another, Blake was hit and ditched his Spitfire IIa P8015 in the sea seven miles from the French coast.
 In twelve hours, with a favourable wind, he paddled his dinghy to within two miles of the Isle of Wight and was picked up.
 In late July 1941 Blake was appointed Wing Leader of the Polish Wing at Exeter and two months later he went as Wing Leader to Portreath.
 He was awarded the DSO (gazetted 27th July 1942).